 As the crisis in Syria spans a number of years, the risk of losing a generation grows with every day that the situation deteriorates.
 Nearly three million children have not attended school or had any type of education for more than three years.
 Huge efforts are needed to reduce the impact of the crises on these children.
 One such required effort is to bring these children back to school.

 Rethink Rebuild Society, in collaboration with a number of charities and organisations, has already initiated educational projects as well as children and adolescent protection programmes.
 We have helped establish and support schools in several parts of Syria that together are accommodating thousands of Syrian children of varying ages.

 These schools aim to develop students spiritually, morally, socially and educationally so that they are equipped to deal effectively with the opportunities and challenges that they encounter in their communities.
 These schools also support students psychologically, especially given that the majority of them have suffered from the violence that they have witnessed.
 Moreover, specialist staff are available to help disabled students or students with special needs.

 For more on our education work click here.

 Advocacy & Policy

-We have advised policy makers on Syria and have worked with policy makers on both local and national scales to address pertinent issues facing British Syrians like:
+For example, we have worked with policy makers on both local and national scales to address pertinent issues facing British Syrians like:

 ■ Closure of Syrians' bank accounts